dsagman/picat/readme_hakank_comments4.md

 | CPLEX        | paid       | `solve([dump`$(File)$`],Vars)`  | You have load the *File* into CPLEX     |  [link](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer)   |
 |||

-hakank4: Hmm, gurobi and CPLEX are MIP solvers, not SMT solvers.
+hakank4x: Hmm, gurobi and CPLEX are MIP solvers, not SMT solvers.
 I see that they are included below in the MIP listing.
+DS: Woops!
+I had copied the table for format and forgot to delete!
+Fixed now.

 Two other options are:

 - `logic`$(Logic)$: Instruct the SMT solver to use $Logic$ in the solving, where $Logic$ must be an atom or a string, and the specified logic must be available in the SMT solver.
 The default logic for Z3 is “LIA”, and the default logic for CVC4 is “NIA”.

-hakank4: My favorite SMT logic for z3 is QF_FD.
+hakank4x: My favorite SMT logic for z3 is QF_FD.
 It can be quite fast.
+DS: Edited.

 - `tmp`$(File)$: Dump the SMT-LIB2 format to $File$ rather than the default file “__tmp.smt2”, before calling the SMT solver.
 The name File must be a string or an atom that has the extension name “.smt2”.
 When this file name is specified, the SMT solver will save the solution into a file name that has the same main name as $File$ but the extension name “.sol”.